 This content will be strengthened so it more completely reflects our commitment to the principles of mana tamaiti, whakapapa and whanaungatanga along the continuum of oranga, to ensure responsiveness to tamariki and whānau Māori.
 In the meantime, we each need to consider how we can apply these principles to our practice in this topic area.

 Requesting a medical examination for te tamaiti or rangatahi

-Section 53 of the Oranga Tamariki Act 1989 enables a social worker, with the consent of any parent or guardian, to arrange a medical examination in respect of any child or young person for whom a warrant has been issued under s39 or who has been placed in the custody of the chief executive under s40 or 42 of the Act (s53(1)).
+Section 53 of the Oranga Tamariki Act 1989 (the Act) allows social workers, with the consent of any parent or guardian, to arrange a medical examination for any tamaiti or rangatahi who has a warrant issued for them under section 39 or who has been placed in our care under section 40 or 42 of the Act.

-If the medical examination is completed without parental or guardian consent, you must prepare a report to your regional director (on delegated authority from the chief executive) within three days of the examination being carried out.
-This report should outline the circumstances that required the medical examination to be carried out.
-Also provide information about what actions to obtain consent were taken.
-The regional director will let you know they have received your report, so if you don’t hear from them follow this up.
+If the medical examination is completed without parental or guardian consent, we must prepare a report to our regional manager (or delegated authority from the chief executive) within 3 days of the examination being carried out.
+In this report we should describe why we needed to have the medical examination done and how we tried to get consent.

 Court-ordered medical examination of te tamaiti or rangatahi

 Under section 49 of the Act, we can apply for a court-ordered medical examination before or after making an application for a care or protection order.
 To make this order, the court must be satisfied that we have reasonable grounds for suspecting te tamaiti or rangatahi is suffering ill treatment, abuse, neglect, deprivation or serious harm, and that a medical examination needs to be carried out as soon as possible to find out whether harm has occurred.
 The court can impose restrictions on the nature of the medical examination and the procedures used, and the health practitioner who does the medical examination must provide a report to the court.